Who is the Second Man on the Moon?

 - In White House, Aldrin got New Frontier Congressional Gold Medal.
 It was a joint award with the Apollo 11 crew in 2011.

 Buzz Aldrin had written many books and series.
-Here are the popular five books of him-
+Here are the famous five books of him-

 - Space Careers.